Zone Control Junction Hub (Gen. I)

 - Mount on a stake above ground for easy access or bury without a stake only exposing the top when discreet mounting is desirable.

 - The "Zone Control" Junction box is a must for most landscape light layouts.

-- Have one cable from transformer to the "Zone Control" Junction Box, then several cables coming out of the hub that go to different fixture areas.
+- Have one cable from transformer to the "Zone Control" Junction Box, then several cables coming out of the hub that goes to different fixture areas.

-- Most importantly enable you to properly reduce voltage drop.
+- Most importantly enables you to properly reduce voltage drop.